sagemath/trac_to_gh/Issue 8027.md

 # Issue 8027: change the wiki(...) command to store data in $HOME/.sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8027

 Original creator: was